TyM13/mvp/mvp.md

 ### `GET`

-Returns information about a single user-upload, will error if the upload_id does not exist.
+Returns information about a single user-upload , will error if the upload_id does not exist.

 **Required Params:**

 ```
 {
-    upload_id: (number)
-    user_id?
+    token: (string)  display favourties as a feed
 }
 ```